Magda Olivero: Recordings and appraisal

 Despite having a large cult following, Magda Olivero was never at the centre of the operatic star system, being largely restricted to Italian provincial theatres, and she was almost completely ignored by the official record industry.
 There exist only two studio recordings of complete operas featuring Olivero: Turandot (as Liù, with Gina Cigna, for Cetra Records, 1938) and Fedora (with Mario Del Monaco and Tito Gobbi, conducted by Lamberto Gardelli, for Decca, 1969).
 There exists a film, too, drawn from a 1960 RAI-television broadcast of Tosca.

 Studio recordings of individual pieces are also rare.
 Between 1939 and 1953 Olivero was called upon by Cetra to record arias by Puccini, Cilea, Boito, Verdi and others, including the finale of Act 1 of La Traviata, which Rodolfo Celletti described as "the most fascinating performance of this scene and aria ever committed to the phonograph."
 Apart from these pieces, there are only two other official records: a sacred music recital entitled Quando il Canto Diventa Preghiera, performed at the Angelicum Theatre in Milan (Ariston Records, no longer available at present), and the highlights from Francesca da Rimini (with Del Monaco, conducted by Nicola Rescigno, for Decca, 1969).

 In 1993, when her stage career had been over for many years, Olivero recorded, with piano accompaniment, Adriana Lecouvreur (with Marta Moretto as the Princesse de Bouillon): excerpts from this recording were published on the Bongiovanni label.
 At age 86, she performed Adriana's monologue in Jan Schmidt-Garre's film Opera Fanatic.

+Despite scant interest shown by the official record industry, live recordings exist of many of her performances that are fully able to document her artistic skills.
+In 1996, Canadian Fan Club label released an anthology CD entitled Magda Olivero in concert.
+1962 - 1972.
+Concertgebouw Amsterdam.
+It was intended to be the first of a collection of live recordings owned by Olivero herself and her collaborator Denis Robert, who also edited the release.
+However, the new situation of music publishing in the Internet age led Robert not to proceed beyond the first CD and instead to transfer the entire collection to a YouTube channel under his direction, The Magda Olivero Archives, which features over one hundred videos, accompanied by photos of the singer.